John-Brandon/Beach_Poo_Bot/README.md

 water quality, and even at one point, 'Ангелина' the sexy spam bot (had to report that one, and lose a follower.
 Sorry not sorry, 'Angelina').

+Technical background is outlined below.
 If you'd like to see an improvement in the project, reach out to @BeachPooBot via Twitter, or better yet submit a pull request through GitHub to collaborate on the code or other files!

 <a href="http://www.cdph.ca.gov/HealthInfo/environhealth/water/Pages/Beaches.aspx" target="_blank">Regulations for public beaches and ocean water-contact sports areas are available from the California Department of Public Health.</a>